Xtra-Computing/Cryptocurrency-Graphs-of-Graphs/README.md

 4. Refer to `labels.csv` to understand the categorization of each contract, which is crucial for targeted analysis and comparative studies across different categories.

 ## Analyses and Experiments

+### Data Preparation
+Scripts for preparing data are under `dataset/`.
+- `individual`: Script for preparing data for individual graph learning models.
+- `gog`: Script for preparing data for GoG-based learning models.

 ### Data Analysis
-Scripts for analyzing both local and global graphs are located under `code/analysis/`.
+Scripts for analyzing both local and global graphs are located under `analysis/`.
 - `analyze_local_graphs.py`: Script for performing detailed analysis on local graphs.
 - `analyze_global_graphs.py`: Script for analyzing global graph structures and metrics.
 - `combine_analysis.py`: Combines results from local and global graph analyses.